 In other parts of the world such as the USA, this was never normal, but the regularity of mask-wearing has become commonplace already.
 Although mask wearing has become highly politicised in the USA, the majority of people accept that masking up is a simple, effective way to lower the transmission of COVID-19.
 While this virus or mutations of it still exist, it is likely mask wearing will continue to become part of our normal lives too.

 Increased Safety Training and Monitoring

 It all has to do with feeling safe.
 Stores and restaurants that have cautiously reopened after quarantine has ended in some countries have gone to great lengths to ensure their customers feel safe.
-Factors such as increased signage, hand sanitiser available to all in multiple checkpoints, and highly trained staff have all become practically mandatory in order to attract customers.
+Factors such as increased signage (in addition to your existing fire exit door signs, and other signs you are obliged to have in the premises), hand sanitiser available to all in multiple checkpoints, and highly trained staff have all become practically mandatory in order to attract customers.
 Staff are being trained to de-escalate situations for those who refuse to comply with COVID-19 safety rules, and tensions have grown high around this subject.

 As a business owner, you would be responsible for creating a safe and secure-feeling environment for your customer base.
 This is unlikely to change in future.
 Once we get used to something, its removal feels like a betrayal of customer trust.

 Workplace safety has always been a concern, but nowadays it serves a greater purpose: life-saving, anxiety-reducing measures which are here to stay for the foreseeable future.